The Lord looked with favor on Abel and his offering. Genesis 4:4

 For centuries scholars have debated what made Abel’s sacrifice acceptable and Cain’s unacceptable.
 The primary question, however, is what made Abel’s life acceptable?

 In Matthew 23:35 Jesus described Abel as “righteous.”
-Hebrews 11:4 explains why Abel stood in a blameless position before God: “By faith Abel offered to God a more acceptable sacrifice (Heb.
-11:4 ESV).
+Hebrews 11:4 explains why Abel stood in a blameless position before God: “By faith Abel offered to God a more acceptable sacrifice” (ESV).
 Abel’s heart condition, his faith, pleased God.
-He always looks at the contents of our hearts before He looks at offering in our hands.
+He always looks at the contents of our hearts before he looks at offering in our hands.

-Second, Jesus’ battered, bleeding body was the sacrifice that permanently satisfied God’s standard of righteousness.
+Second, Jesus’s battered, bleeding body was the sacrifice that permanently satisfied God’s standard of righteousness.
 By faith, we stand righteous before God because Jesus offered the perfect sacrifice on our behalf (Hebrews 10:10).

 What sacrifice, then, does God want us to bring?
 Consider the words of Elisha Hoffman’s classic hymn: